Skip to main content

 2) Docker Install

-Portainer needs docker as a requirement, so we'll install it after usual upgrades.
+Portainer needs Docker as a requirement, so it will be installed after usual upgrades.
 Based on docker CentOS install docs (adapted)

 sudo dnf config-manager --add-repo=https://download.docker.com/linux/centos/docker-ce.repo